 Although some business trips may be impromptu, most of them are usually scheduled with ample time to make adjustments.
 Do not leave your travel arrangements for the last minute and if the office is making the plans for you, ensure you follow them up and they keep you updated.

 Book your flight in advance.
 And on the day of the trip, get to the airport on time, check in on the way if you can.
 This way you limit every chance of missing your flight and dealing with the complications of a cancellation.
 Also ensure that you call ahead to notify the hotel and the car rental, and if you are being picked up by business partners at your destination, an early or scheduled arrival gives a good impression and hence a good start.
+You can also try Turks and Caicos Villas for an awesome experience.

 Stay on top of your expenses